A South Carolina bill of sale is a form that records a sale or trade of personal property between a buyer and a seller according to state law.

 A document to transfer ownership of recreational water vehicles (such as motorboats, sailboats, yachts, and jet skis) in the state of South Carolina.

 A form to buy or sell a trailer (or any non-motorized vehicle pulled by another vehicle) in the state of South Carolina and register it at the Department of Motor Vehicles (DMV).

 A document to transfer ownership of a gun (such as a handgun, rifle, or shotgun) in the state of South Carolina, and avoid legal or criminal issues involving the weapon after it is sold.

 A form to record the transfer of a motorcycle in the state of South Carolina.
 By detailing information about the bike being sold, you can protect yourself from fraudulent sales.

-2. South Carolina Bill of Sale Requirements
+Bill of Sale Requirements

-If you buy a vehicle through a private sale and the title does not include the selling price and the odometer reading, a bill of sale must be provided to the South Carolina Department of Motor Vehicles (SCDMV) to register that vehicle.
+If you buy a vehicle through a private sale and the title does not include the selling price and the odometer reading, you must provide a bill of sale to the South Carolina Department of Motor Vehicles (SCDMV) to register that vehicle.

 Vehicle Seller Requirements